 FIGURE 80

 GMPRS-1 Version 2.1.1 supports bidirectional packet data rates up to 144 kbit/s, QoS differentiation across users, and dynamic link adaptation.
 GMPRS-1 Version 2.2.1, published in 2005, supports narrow band packet data services to handheld terminals that permit up to 28.8 kbit/s in uplink and 64 kbit/s in downlink.
-Wideband packet service is expanded to 444 kbit/s on the forward link and 202 kbit/s on the return link for A5 size transportable terminals in a new Version which is currently being reviewed by the ETSI SES Mobile Satellite Systems (MSS) Technical Committee.
-This new version will be published as GMPRS-1 Version 2.3.1.The system also permits achieving up to 400 kbit/s in uplink with an external antenna.
-This latest set of specifications uses the state-of-the art techniques in PHY layer such as LDPC codes and 32-APSK modulation and can provide bidirectional streaming services.
+Wideband packet service is expanded to 444 kbit/s on the forward link and 202 kbit/s on the return link for A5 size transportable terminals in Version 2.3.1 published in 2008.
+The system also permits achieving up to 400 kbit/s in uplink with an external antenna.
+This latest set of specifications uses the state-of-the art techniques in the physical layer such as LDPC codes and 32-APSK modulation and can provide bidirectional streaming services.

-A system, using GMR-1, Release 2 specifications, has been successfully deployed in the field and is being extensively used in Europe, Africa, Asia and Middle East.
+A system, using GMR-1, Release 2 specifications, has been successfully deployed in the field and is being used in Europe, Africa, Asia and Middle East.

-GMR-1 3G is being submitted to ETSI SES MSS technical committee for review this year among the family of IMT-2000 satellite radio interfaces as a voluntary standard.
+GMR-1 3G Release 3.1.1 was first published by ETSI in July, 2009.
+It has been updated twice since as Release 3.2.1 (in February, 2011) and Release 3.3.1 (in December, 2012).
 GMR-1 3G is based on the adaptation to the satellite environment of the ETSI TDMA EDGE radio air interface (see Recommendation ITU-R M.1457-6, IMT-2000 TDMA Single-Carrier).
 GMR-1 3G is therefore the satellite equivalent to EDGE.
-The protocol architecture is based on 3GPP Release 6, but the air interface is TDMA.
+The protocol architecture is based on 3GPP Release 6 and beyond, but the air interface is TDMA.
 In line with ETSI 3GPP specifications, the satellite base-station is therefore equivalent to a GERAN.
 GMR-1 3G is designed to meet the requirements of the satellite component of the third generation (3G) wireless communication systems.

+Systems based on GMR-1 3G air interface specifications are currently being developed for MSS operators around the world operating in the MSS bands at both L-band and S-band frequencies as defined in ETSI TS 101 376-5-5.

+4.3.7.1 Key features of GMR-1 3G

 The GMR-1 3G specification uses the Iu-PS interface between radio network and core network.
-The objective is to allow MSS operators to provide a forward-looking all-IP IMS-based services.
+The objective is to allow MSS operators to provide forward-looking IP Multimedia System (IMS) based services.
 Key features included in this air interface are:

-− Spectrally efficient multi-rate VoIP with zero byte header compression
+– Spectrally efficient multi-rate VoIP with zero byte header compression.

+– V.44 data compression.

+– TCP/IP, UDP/IP and RTP/UDP/IP header compression.

-− Robust waveforms for link closure with terrestrial form-factor UTs
+– Robust waveforms for link closure with terrestrial form-factor MESs.

-− Up to 592 kbit/s throughput
+– Up to 590 kbit/s throughput.

-− Multiple carrier bandwidth operation
+– Multiple carrier bandwidth operation.

-− Multiple terminal types − Hand-held terminals, PDA, vehicular, portable and fixed
+– Multiple terminal types - Hand-held terminals, PDA, vehicular, portable, fixed, maritime and aeronautical.

-− IP multimedia services
+– IP multimedia services.

-− Differentiated QoS across users and applications
+– Differentiated QoS across users and applications.

-− Dynamic link adaptation
+– Dynamic link adaptation.

-− IPv6 compatibility
+– IPv6 compatibility.

-− Performance enhancement proxies

-− Terrestrial/Satellite handovers
+– Terrestrial/Satellite handovers.

+– Beam-to-beam handovers.

-− Unmodified Non-Access Stratum (NAS) protocols with COTS core network.
+– Unmodified non-access stratum (NAS) protocols and core network.

+– High penetration alerting.

+– GPS assist including either Earth-Centered Earth-Fixed coordinates or Keplerian coordinates.

+– Cell broadcast.

+– Capability to multiplex support multiple VOIP sessions for one MES.

+– Resource efficient multicast.

+– Resource and delay efficient push-to-talk.

+– Regional beams and spot beam operation with or without overlay.

+– Flexible traffic-only beam support.

-Other targeted features include MBMS and Resource Efficient Push-to-talk.
-Systems based on GMR-1 3G air interface specifications are currently being developed for MSS operators around the world operating in both 1.5/1.6 GHz band and 2 GHz band frequencies .Figures 81 and 82 illustrate protocol architecture of GMR-1 3G air interface for user plane and control plane using Iu-PS interface towards core network.
+Figures 81 and 82 illustrate protocol architecture of GMR-1 3G air interface for user plane and control plane using Iu-PS interface towards core network.

 FIGURE 81